Median forecast repayment times for New Zealand Student Loan Scheme borrowers

 Import & extraction details

-File as imported: Student Loan Scheme Annual Report (corrected) 2020
+File as imported: Student Loan Scheme Annual Report 2021

-From the dataset Student Loan Scheme Annual Report (corrected) 2020, this data was extracted:
+From the dataset Student Loan Scheme Annual Report 2021, this data was extracted:

-This data forms the table Tertiary Education - Forecast repayment times for borrowers who left study in 2018.
+This data forms the table Tertiary Education - Forecast repayment times and leaving debt for borrowers who left study in 2019.

 Dataset originally released on: